 Conditional Logic for Columns/Sections or other Widgets

-Conditional logic for section is located in Editor Advanced tab:
+Conditional logic for the section is located in the Editor Advanced tab:

 Edit Section > Advance Tab > Conditional Logic > Click Enable

-The feature is useful to build highly interactive form with viewers, promote higher conversion rate.
+The feature is useful to build a highly interactive form with viewers, and promote a higher conversion rate.